DennisSuitters/LibreCMS/README.md

 - Messaging - Whenever a message is created via the Contact Us page, it is stored in the Messages system as well as emailed.
 - Orders - Create Quotes, Invoices, and recurring Orders.
 Client viewing of Orders.
 - Media - Upload and manage various types of files for addition into content using elFinder.
+- Featured Content - Can use Content Items as Featured Content, or Images uploaded into the `media/carousel/` folder.
+Which then will get sorted, and number of items depending on the settings attributes in the `featured.html` template file.
 - Accounts - Create Accounts for co-workers with Account Types for Administrators, Editors (especially good for SEO and Copywriters), Client's, and Visitors.
 - Client Proofs and Commenting
 - Easy Theme Selector